Please contact Mr. P. Brown, Assistant Headteacher with responsibility for Curriculum & Courses

 From Year 7 through to Year 9

-This is delivered through lessons in English, Mathematics, Science, History, Geography, French, Spanish, Tutorial and Citizenship, Theology and Philosophy, Humanities, Physical Education, Dance, Music, Art, Drama, Design Technology (including Textiles, Resistant Materials, Engineering, Graphics and Food and Nutrition), Computing, and Thematic Learning.
+This is delivered through lessons in English, Mathematics, Science, History, Geography, French, Spanish, Tutorial and Citizenship, Theology and Philosophy, Humanities, Physical Education, Dance, Music, Art, Drama, Design Technology (including Textiles, Resistant Materials, Engineering, Graphics and Food and Nutrition), and Computing.

 In Years 10 and 11 our students have the opportunity to study for a range of Level 1, 2 and 3 qualifications.